Facts about the Personal Balance Sheet template

 - Large assets – These are the expensive physical things you own.
 You’d include any cars, boats, houses, furniture, and artwork in this category.
 Your personal balance sheet should reflect your items’ market value.
 When you can’t find the market value, you can use the recent sale prices of comparative items.

 - Investments – Your investments include real estate, mutual funds, certificates of deposit, stocks, and bonds.
 All investments should be recorded based on their current value on the market.

 PDFSimpli is the best solution for filling out documents, editing & annotating PDFs and converting document filetypes.
 Don't delay, start today.Get Started Now

 Your liabilities are the things you owe.
 The following expenses would be part of your liability listings:

 - Current monthly bills

 - Continuing payments on your car or house

 - Unpaid credit card balances

 - Other loans

-Your net worth reflects the difference between the amount of things you own versus the amount of things you owe.
+Your net worth reflects the difference between the number of things you own versus the number of things you owe.
 This figure represents your true wealth, as it reflects how much money you have once all of your liabilities have been paid.
 If you discover you have a negative net worth, this means that you currently owe more money than you own.